JeremyZXi/Blueprint-Gallery/README.md

 ### Student Submission Process

 1. Navigate to the Submit IA page
+2. Select the submission type (MYP, DP, or IA)
-2. Fill in personal and project details
+3. Fill in personal and project details
-3. Select relevant categories for material, color, and function
+4. Select relevant categories for material, color, and function
-4. Upload PDF documentation and at least 3 project images
+5. Upload PDF documentation and at least 3 project images
-5. Submit for admin review
+6. Submit for admin review

 ### Admin Review Process